awhooshingwind/awhooshingwind.github.io/digital.md

 - After many iterations, crafted a pretty dope chilaquiles recipe
 - Plus much, much more.
 Will gladly go into additional detail, but I reckon I could **still** land a kitchen stage, even with this outdated (2020) <a href="https://awhooshingwind.github.io/projects/JakeResume.pdf" target="_blank">kitchen resume</a>, if I had the mind to..

 ###### Founder - *Chiral Crafts LLC, January 2021 - Present*

 - I started this small company for my own freelance work
-- Mostly that's meant, <a href="https://awhooshingwind.github.io/metal.html" target="_blank">commissioned metalwork</a> and loads of knife/tool sharpening, but expanding into custom furniture along with some development work, particularly data visualization
+- Mostly that's meant, <a href="https://awhooshingwind.github.io/metal.html" target="_blank">commissioned metalwork</a> and loads of knife/tool sharpening
+- Starting to expand into custom furniture and some development, particularly data visualization

 ###### Chef Instructor - *Escoffier Culinary Arts, May 2020 - May 2021*